nearform/nscale-workshop/ex7.md

-Use an image from Docker Hub
+Use an image from Docker Hub.
 ==================================

 This tutorial covers: